eliagrady/boily/README.md

 * [Universal Module Definition (UMD) API](https://github.com/umdjs/umd), which provides compatibility with the most popular script loaders, to the output.
 * [Sinon.JS](http://sinonjs.org/) with examples for test doubles
 * Unit tests written with ES2015 get transpiled on the fly
-* [Easier way of commiting your changes](https://github.com/commitizen/cz-cli), with command line tool
 * Browser tests in the browser
 * Node >= 5.x